xxue752-nz/MentaBenchCode/Menta_deployment/README.md

 - Uses models from Alibaba (Qwen), Microsoft (Phi), Stability AI, and TII (Falcon)
 - Mental health datasets from various research projects

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for:
-- Bug fixes
-- New features
-- Additional models
-- Performance improvements
-- Documentation enhancements

-## Disclaimer

-This application is for research and benchmarking purposes only.
-It should not be used as a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of qualified health providers with any questions regarding mental health conditions.